BASIC CALISTHENICS WORKOUT FOR BEGINNERS

 Here are a few things you need to keep in mind when performing these exercises:

-- Mindful practice – when doing reps focus on your muscles contracting, feel them building up.
+3. Mindful practice – When doing reps focus on your muscles contracting, feel them building up.
+This also promotes mind-muscle connection which enables you to be more aware with your body.

 – Feel free to add more rest time between exercises or between rounds.